mnieber/dodo-commands/doc/dodo-command.rst

 #. the :code:`--confirm` flag changes the behaviour of :code:`runcmd` so that it prints a command line and asks for confirmation before executing the command.

-Because the ``DodoCommand`` class implements :code:`add_arguments` and :code:`handle`, subclasses of ``DodoCommand`` must now implement :code:`add_arguments_imp` and :code:`handle_imp` instead.
+Because the ``DodoCommand`` class implements :code:`add_arguments` and :code:`handle`, subclasses of ``DodoCommand`` must implement :code:`add_arguments_imp` and :code:`handle_imp` if they wish to customize the commands' argument or ``handle`` function.

-Note that since command scripts are written in Python, it's not guaranteed that all operations are confirmed or echoed to the screen.
-Command scripts that do not completely honor the ``--confirm`` and ``--echo`` flags should be marked with ``safe = False``, as shown in the example below.
+Note that since command scripts are written in Python, the script may choose to perform any operation without explicitly asking your permission.
+In other words, it may choose to ignore the --confirm and --echo options.
+This sitation should of course be avoided.
+However, if a Command script does not completely honor the ``--confirm`` and ``--echo`` flags, it should be marked with ``safe = False``, as shown in the example below.
 Unsafe commands will not run with the --echo flag, and will pause with a warning when run with the --confirm flag.

 .. code-block:: python